cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ***Note:*** Don't worry if the last refresh does not change.
 As long as the provider icon is showing a green check box, you're good and can carry on with the lab.

 ### Red Hat OpenShift Container Platform status

+[Red Hat® OpenShift](http://www.redhat.com/openshift) is a container application platform that brings Docker and Kubernetes to the enterprise.
+Regardless of your applications architecture, OpenShift lets you easily and quickly build, develop, and deploy in nearly any infrastructure, public or private.
+Whether it’s on-premise, in a public cloud, or hosted, you have an award-winning platform to get your next big idea to market ahead of your competition.

 Let's finally check the OpenShift Provider: